Legal Alignment for Safe and Ethical AI: Implementation

 \section{Implementation}

-The implementation of legal alignment involves a combination of: (1) \textit{empirical evaluations} to measure legal alignment; (2) \textit{technical interventions} to improve legal alignment; and (3) \textit{institutional frameworks} to facilitate the adoption and refinement of legal alignment.
+The implementation of legal alignment involves a combination of: (1) \textit{empirical evaluations} to measure legal alignment; (2) \textit{technical interventions} to improve legal alignment; (3) \textit{institutional frameworks} to facilitate the adoption and refinement of legal alignment.
 These areas of focus are independently useful and can also support each other in important ways.
 For example, conducting evaluations that shed light on the legal compliance of deployed AI systems is valuable irrespective of whether such evaluations are mandated by regulation.
 Meanwhile, institutional frameworks that, for instance, require developers to disclose in-use model specs could inform work on designing technical interventions that provide stronger assurances of legal alignment.
+Importantly, the first two areas---empirical evaluations and technical interventions---are primarily addressed to technical AI researchers, while the third area---institutional frameworks---is mainly addressed to AI governance and legal researchers.
+Nevertheless, we suggest that the most fruitful research projects will stem from collaboration between different disciplines.